 - Don’t pack liquids that can leak over your other items – it won’t cost much to buy a new bottle of shampoo once you arrive at your new destination.

-- Redirect your mail using Royal Mail Postal Redirection Service, as the new owners of your old home may not have the time or be willing to constantly redirect your mail.
+- When moving home you should redirect your mail using Royal Mail Postal Redirection Service, as the new owners of your old home may not have the time or be willing to constantly redirect your mail.
 This is especially important to make sure you pay your bills on time.

-- Tell service providers your new address as soon as possible.
+- Tell service providers your new home address as soon as possible.

 - Update your ID to include your new address.